BrianWill/byteschool/markdown/java/inheritance, overriding.md

 Because of such cases (which are very common), the compiler doesn't presume to know the type of the referenced instance at any point.

 This is analagous to how a type which implements an interface is accepted as a substitute for the interface type.
-As far as the compiler is concerned, an instance type variable doesn't reference any particular implementing type, and so we can only call the methods of the interface *via* the variable:
+As far as the compiler is concerned, an instance type variable doesn't reference any particular implementing type, and so only the methods of the interface can be called *via* the interface variable:

 ```java
 // assume 'Cat' implements interface 'Eater'